Skip to main content

 Setting up a webhook

-This guide will explain how to receive messages about Radom payments, subscriptions, invoices and more.
+This guide explains how to receive messages about Radom payments, subscriptions, invoices, deposits, payouts, and other supported events.

 How Radom uses webhooks